 Alternatively, tkdiff may be installed, or other graphical comparison programs, like meld or kdiff3. vimdiff is also nice, and probably already installed.

-You also have to explicitly agree to the License terms when running a Command Line Tool (e.g.
+sudo xcode-select --install.
+You may have to explicitly agree to the License terms when running a Command Line Tool (e.g.

 strings) for the first time.